 The Admissions Committee considers all aspects of an applicant’s qualifications.
 For more information, please view our unofficial guide to the JSD Program summarizing how the JSD program is structured, as well as useful tips on how to prepare a dissertation proposal and how to select a professor to supervise your dissertation.

 Enrollment in the JSD program is limited to applicants who have received a Juris Doctorate (JD) or Bachelor of Laws (LLB) from an ABA-accredited American law school or the foreign equivalent.
-Additionally, foreign educated applicants most also have an LLM from an ABA-approved law school.
+Additionally, foreign-educated applicants must also have an LLM from an ABA-approved law school.

 CREDENTIAL ASSEMBLY SERVICE REPORT